 At this juncture the indignant clergyman interrupted the good lady’s story: “He is an impudent boy, and does not deserve to stay in the house.
 They should send him away!”

 Then the woman said: “Is not Israel the genuine son of the Heavenly Father?
 He was driven fron home because he had been disobedient, and we, the other peoples, were adopted in his place.
 But God’s heart is still fixed on Israel.
 Heaven, too, sighs for him.
 Is it right that we, the branches, should consider ourselves greater than the trunk, and refuse the Jews salvation?”

 The clergyman now admitted his sin, and became the founder of the Norwegian Israel Mission [NCMI].”

 And Richard Wurmbrand himself, the well known Messianic leader who suffered so extraordinarily for his faith, benefitted directly from these events.
 NCMI started to send people to countries with high Jewish populations at the time, such as Hungary and Romania, to reach them with the gospel.
 Wurmbrand was a new believer in Romania, unable to find direction in his new-found faith, but eventually found great help and support from a man from NCMI who came alongside him to mentor and disciple him.

-Countless Jewish people have found their Messiah and been well-grounded and established in the Scriptures due to God’s work through NCMI, and partly, according to Wurmbrand, as a result of this praying woman’s courage.
-And her little story.
+Countless Jewish people have found their Messiah and been well-grounded and established in the Scriptures, according to Wurmbrand, as a result of this praying woman’s courage and willingness to speak up.

 From the book “Christ On The Jewish Road” by Richard Wurmbrand, Hodder & Stoughton 1970, which has this dedication: “To the memory of Isac Feinstein and others who gave their lives under the Nazis and Communists for being Jews and Christians”